 If you do not have any experience with SEO, you might want to invest in professional services.

 The next step in your journey as online sellers is to go multichannel.
-Amazon, eBay, Etsy, Walmart, Rakuten USA, and many other online marketplaces offer to bring your sales to the next level.
+Amazon, eBay, Walmart, Rakuten USA, and many other online marketplaces offer to bring your sales to the next level.